Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Recraft

-• Free trial: Completely free tier with 50 free credits daily
+• Free trial: Free tier with 30 free credits daily

 Recraft is ideal for designers, brand marketers and creative teams at agencies or businesses that produce high-volume branded content.
 It stands out for fast image generation, precise color control, artistic-level customization and the ability to run multiple jobs simultaneously.
-Its Teams plan ($69 per month for 9,000 monthly credits) is also well-suited for large-scale, multi-department projects where time and team collaboration matter.
+Its Teams plan is also well-suited for large-scale, multi-department projects where time and team collaboration matter.

-We were impressed by how lifelike and natural objects, humans and animals look from very short text prompts.
-Recraft also features a vector graphic tool that lets teams scale images without losing sharpness or detail.
-We like the mock-up generator, which is ideal for wrapping designs, slogans and logos onto products like clothing and mugs to quickly preview and refine ideas before sending them to production.
+We were impressed by how lifelike and natural objects, humans and animals look even when generated from very short text prompts.
+Recraft also features a vector graphics tool that lets teams scale images without losing sharpness or detail.
+We like the mockup generator, which is ideal for applying designs, slogans and logos to products like clothing and mugs so teams can quickly preview and refine ideas before sending them to production.

 Thakkar particularly likes Recraft for brand work, especially when visual tone is a priority: “Recraft is better for brand assets if you know how to train its visual tone,” Thakkar noted.